Skip to main content

 Updates

-• Lime Tree: In collaboration with Dr. Keren MacLennan from CAAR, the lower sensory area has been transformed into a research informed “calm space” with a repurposed seating unit creating a clear boundary from the rest of the outlet and adds softer, more comfortable furnishings.
+• Lime Tree Calm Space was transformed into a research informed “calm space” with new wayfinding, a repurposed seating unit creating a clear partition from the rest of the outlet and adding softer, more comfortable furnishings.
+A sensory map was also developed.

-• Fountain, Claverton Rooms and 4W: Aspects such as wayfinding, signage and potential calm spaces are being accessed and developed for future semester 2 imporvements.
+• Claverton Rooms and 4W: Aspects such as wayfinding, signage and potential calm spaces have been accessed for future improvements.

-• Reviewing and Evalutation post implemented changes will be developed to access the improvements.
+• Review and Evaluation of implemented changes are being developed through psychology students’ research to assess the improvements.

 Useful Information